WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Abstract

 \section{Abstract}

 Text-to-Image (T2I) models are capable of generating high-quality artistic creations and visual content.
-However, existing research and evaluation standards predominantly focus on image realism and shallow text-image alignment, lacking a comprehensive assessment of complex semantic understanding and world knowledge integration in text-to-image generation.
-To address this challenge, we propose \textbf{WISE}, the first benchmark specifically designed for \textbf{W}orld Knowledge-\textbf{I}nformed \textbf{S}emantic \textbf{E}valuation.
-WISE moves beyond simple word-pixel mapping by challenging models with 1000 meticulously crafted prompts across 25 subdomains in cultural common sense, spatio-temporal reasoning, and natural science.
-To overcome the limitations of traditional CLIP metric, we introduce \textbf{WiScore}, a novel quantitative metric for assessing knowledge-image alignment.
-Through comprehensive testing of 20 models (10 dedicated T2I models and 10 unified multimodal models) using 1,000 structured prompts spanning 25 subdomains, our findings reveal significant limitations in their ability to effectively integrate and apply world knowledge during image generation, highlighting critical pathways for enhancing knowledge incorporation and application in next-generation T2I models.
-Code and data are available at \href{https://github.com/PKU-YuanGroup/WISE}{PKU-YuanGroup/WISE}.
+However, existing research and evaluation standards predominantly focus on image realism and shallow text-image alignment, leaving complex semantic understanding and world knowledge integration insufficiently evaluated.
+To address this challenge, we propose \textbf{WISE}, a benchmark specifically designed for \textbf{W}orld Knowledge-\textbf{I}nformed \textbf{S}emantic \textbf{E}valuation.
+WISE moves beyond simple word-pixel mapping by challenging models with 1,000 carefully curated prompts across 25 subdomains in cultural common sense, spatio-temporal reasoning, and natural science.
+We evaluate 20 models (10 dedicated T2I models and 10 unified multimodal models) on these prompts.
+The results reveal clear limitations in models' ability to integrate and apply world knowledge during image generation, pointing to the need for stronger knowledge incorporation in next-generation T2I models.
+Code and data are available at \href{https://github.com/PKU-YuanGroup/WISE}{https://github.com/PKU-YuanGroup/WISE}.